nais314/stui/README.md

 - ListItem, ListBox - header, table columns, ???
 - setEnabled(this:Controll) ?: set style to what?
 - banner? parse ASCII font
+- misc controlls: checkbox, flipbox -- selectbox can serve this func for now